 Also like Beth, I’m a huge fan of My Little Pony.
 The first time we crossed paths, I was dressed as Rainbow Dash from the grimdark fanfic Rainbow Factory (my first cosplay ever), though at the time she wasn’t familiar with my character!

-As far as crafts go, my hands are best suited for assembling and repairing computers and other mechanical devices (e.g. my scooter Big Mac).
+As far as crafts go, my hands are best suited for assembling and repairing computers and other mechanical devices (e.g. Garnet, my Harley).
 However, when I share something I’ve crafted in the traditional sense to the world, hot damn did I pour my heart and soul into it.
 And blood, most likely.
 Anyway, I’m more inclined to take a support role in my works, such as dabbling in stagecraft in high school, or, as witnessed here, deploying, maintaining, and tweaking the server this blog is powered by.

 Where you can find Ross

 - lurking in his office in front of his laptop, Garak, or in front of his pile of ham radio equipment